NatashaMuhanji/simple_shell/README.md

 # A Simple Shell Project

-This is a SimpleShell project written in C. It imitates a basic shell that allows you to execute commands and manage processes.
+This is a SimpleShell project written in C. THe shell imitates a basic shell (unix environment) that allows you to execute commands and manage processes.

 ## Features